Komal-Disanayaka/Face-reorganization-AI-Application/README.md

-# Automated Photo Tagging & Organization in Social Media Platforms
+# Automated Photo Tagging & Organization in Social Media Platforms Using face recognition technology

 > Revolutionizing how users manage and explore their digital memories.